confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 Receive query results in a single batch (executeQuery())<a name="execute-query"></a>
 ------------------------------------------------------------------------------------

-The `executeQuery()` method allows client apps to receive query results as a single batch, returned once the query has completed.
+The `executeQuery()` method enables client apps to receive query results as a single batch that's returned when the query completes.

 ```java
 public interface Client {